joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6879115/2025/12/10/youtube-tv-sports-plan-2026/

 **What Could Thwart the G.O.P.’s Plan to Pick Up 5 House Seats in Texas**\
-`Republicans redid their voting maps so they could flip those seats to help keep control of the U.S. House.
+`Republicans redid their voting map so they could flip those seats to help keep control of the U.S. House.
 But achieving that goal is far from guaranteed.`\
 https://nytimes.com/2025/12/10/us/texas-house-redistricting.html